-Michigan is famous for its auto manufacturing industry, based in Detroit, especially General Motors and Ford.
-It also has the largest number of car-less islands in the US.
-Detroit now makes more than cars, though, and is the home of the high-end bicycle, the Shinola.
-Whether or not you can afford a Shinola, a bike is worth having (or renting) while visiting Michigan, as you will notice especially on our Mackinac Island stop.
-On one of the state’s many scenic bike and walking trails, explore nature and follow in the footsteps, or nearby bike paths, of some of the amazing writers who have lived and visited there.
+Michigan has long been recognized for its automakers, such as General Motors and Ford, as well as its internationally popular recording history associated with Motown.
+Ironically, Michigan has the largest number of car-less islands in the US.
+A bike is worth having (or renting) while visiting, especially if you include our Mackinac Island stop.
+On one of the state’s many scenic bike and walking trails, you can explore nature and follow in the footsteps, or nearby bike paths, of some of the amazing writers who have lived and visited there.